gphil/gphils_blog/posts/2016-05-26-explaining-the-2017-philadelphia-property-tax-assessment-changes.markdown

 to land for a number of reasons, but I think the OPA did not take the right approach in these assessments.
 I would have not touched any of the building values (and hence tax abatements), then conducted an independent re-evaluation of the fundamental land values.

-This approach is more difficult, and would affect a wider range of taxpayers than just 12,000 owners of tax abatement properties, but it is the right way to go about fixing the problem of under-assessed land.
-Instead, by partially unraveling existing tax abatements to in order to move more value to land, the City may have cost itself some future development.
+This approach is more difficult, and would affect a wider range of taxpayers than just 12,000 owners of tax abated properties, but it is the right way to go about fixing the problem of under-assessed land.
+Instead, by partially unraveling existing tax abatements to move more value to land, the City may have cost itself some future development.

 The obvious remaining open question is, how were the 54% of “land-shifted” properties selected?
 The city has stated that [12,000 of 15,000 tax-abated properties are in fact affected](http://www.philadelphiacontroller.org/media/press-releases/property-reassessments-could-add-30-million-in-new-revenues) so that's a start.
 I might dive into this topic next if there is interest, but I’ve